 Moments

 Next, we show the calculation of the higher order moments for the GPUD, that we are proposing, which allow us to determine the mean and variance, among others.

 Theorem 2.
-The rth moment of the PDF is given by,
+The rth moment of the PDF is given as,